Policies for Teaching Evaluations, Final Examinations, and Grading

 Fall semester grades must be submitted via Faculty Center by 8:00am on or before the last day the university is open before winter break.

-Spring semester grades must be submitted via Faculty Center on or before the day the university re-opens after commencement.
+Spring semester grades must be submitted via Faculty Center by 8:00am on or before the day the university re-opens after commencement.

 If you are not submitting your own grades, be sure your department office has your grades in time to meet the deadline.
-If you are unable to submit your grades by your department’s deadline, please contact College Registrar Melanie Holland Bell (255-4833).
+If you are unable to submit your grades by your department’s deadline, please contact the Arts and Sciences Student Services Office (255-4833).

 Per university regulations, grades must never be transmitted via e-mail.

-The Fall 2018 grade roster will be created on Wednesday, December 5.
+The Spring 2019 grade roster will be created on Wednesday, May 8th.

 The Grade Roster status should never be changed.
 If the grade roster status is changed to "Ready for Review" you will not be able to enter any more grades.
 If you accidentially change the status to "Ready for Review," please e-mail email@example.com to have the Grade Roster unlocked.